twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/publication-of-ven-uttamo%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  09-28 add: Note of colourful pages for 12.pt
   09-14 rev: correct %zh%zh with %zh.rst
   09-13 rev: rename manuscript%zh.rst with translation-manuscript%zh.rst
   09-12 add: Some Selected Manuscripts